tylerreece/NetGrok-II/README.md

   git clone https://github.com/tylerreece/NetGrok-II

  #### b.
-Next, install libevent and libssl so sslsplit can handle large numbers of
-  ssl connections simultaneously:
+Next, install libevent and libssl so sslsplit can handle large numbers of ssl connections simultaneously:

   sudo apt-get install libssl-dev libevent-dev

 ### 1. Generate a Certificate Authority key and certificate.
-Eventually, this step
-might be automated on the OpenWRT router to generate a NetGrok CA key and certificate if they are not present.
+ Note that this step can also be accomplished automatically using the provided Makefile.
+ If the Makefile fails to work for some reason, please manually follow the steps below.

 Generate a key and certificate in the certificates directory:

 openssl genrsa -out netgrok.key 4096
 openssl req -new -x509 -days 1826 -key netgrok.key -out netgrok.crt

-  Country:             US \
+  Country:             US
-  State:               New York \
+  State:               New York
-  City:                West Point \
+  City:                West Point
-  Organization:        NetGrok CA \
+  Organization:        NetGrok CA
-  Organizational Unit: NetGrok II \
+  Organizational Unit: NetGrok II
-  Common Name:         NetGrok \
+  Common Name:         NetGrok
   Email Address: